arachne-threat-intel/thread/README.md

 ## Shared vs. Local
 You are able to use Thread via https://arachne.digital/thread.

 If you use Thread via our Arachne website, your reports will be visible to others and accessible by the Arachne team.
-To reduce its visibility, you can use a token when submitting reports (please note, these reports will still be accessible by the Arachne team); a token is available when you sign up for an account on the Arachne website.
+To reduce its visibility, you can flag reports as private on report-submission (please note, these reports will still be accessible by the Arachne team); you will need to sign up for an account on the Arachne website and remain logged-in during report-submission.

 Alternatively, you can clone this repo, set it up, and use it locally to ensure all your reports stay only on your machine.